thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 is right.
 Note that higher-voltage transistors would also require higher-voltage electrolytic capacitors.

-## Configuring the EFB Bias Supply board
+## Configuring the EFB(tm) Bias Supply board

 This board is meant to be flexible and configurable to make it easy to adapt to a wide variety of amplifiier applications.
-I've provided a handy EFB Bias Supply Calculator in the form of an Excel spreadsheet that makes configuring the board for your application fairly easy.
+I've provided a handy EFB(tm) Bias Supply Calculator in the form of an Excel spreadsheet that makes configuring the board for your application fairly easy.
 The calculator ignores things like diode forward voltage and transistor base-emitter voltage drop, but this has barely any effect on the results because the voltages used with tube amplifiers are typically